-I wanted to put something back into the organisation that has been such a help to me and my children.
-So I joined the WAY committee at the 2010 AGM and was later elected as Chairman of WAY in 2011.
-I am now very proud to work on behalf of our members to broaden WAY’s network and influence and bring new hope to those who find themselves widowed and young.
+I am very proud to work on behalf of members to broaden WAY’s network and influence and bring new hope to those who find themselves widowed and young.